Lake Voulismeni (Greek: Λίμνη Βουλισμένη) is an ancient lake located in the center of the city of Agios Nikolaos on the Greek island of Crete.

-By the late 1860’s however, the lake had become stagnant and smelly, it was known locally as Vromolimni; the stinky lake.
-The most likely cause of this stagnation was a massive earthquake that devastated north-eastern Crete in the early morning of 12th October 1856.
+By the late 1860’s, however, the lake had become stagnant and smelly, and it was known locally as Vromolimni, or the stinky lake, in other words.
+The most likely cause of this stagnation was a massive earthquake that devastated north-eastern Crete in the early morning of October 12, 1856.

-It was soon realised that the best way to deal with the stagnant smell would be to connect the lake to the nearby sea.
-The higher density seawater would flush out the stagnant water and clean the lake.
+It was soon realized that the best way to deal with the stagnant smell would be to connect the lake to the nearby sea.
+The higher-density seawater would flush out the stagnant water and clean the lake.

 The first channel to the sea was cut in 1867 by order of Kostas Adosides Pasha, the Ottoman governor at the time.
-Unfortunately this roughly dug channel collapsed several times in the following years and had to be cleaned out each time to stop the lake stagnating again.
+Unfortunately, this roughly dug channel collapsed several times in the following years and had to be cleaned out each time to stop the lake from stagnating again.

-In the early years of the 20th century the channel was widened and deepened by the French army, who lined the walls with stone to prevent further collapse.
+In the early years of the 20th century, the channel was widened and deepened by the French army, which lined the walls with stone to prevent further collapse.
 This is the channel we see today.

-In 2000 the University of Athens commissioned a detailed underwater survey of the lake, the first ever conducted.
-This survey found the depth at the centre to be only 48.8 metres (160 feet).
+In 2000, the University of Athens commissioned a detailed underwater survey of the lake, the first ever conducted.
+This survey found the depth at the center to be only 48.8 meters (160 feet).

 How has the lake depth been reduced in only 149 years?